PhotonicsTUL/PLaSK/doc/xpl/boundary_conditions.rst

       .. xml:contents::

-         One of the following tag can be used instead of the ``place`` attribute if more detailed description of the boundary condition location is required:
+         One of the following tags can be used instead of the ``place`` attribute if more detailed description of the boundary condition location is required:

          .. xml:tag:: <place>